 On the other hand, US courts consistently hold that creditors can foreclose a debtor’s interest in a US single member LLC through US state court proceedings.
 US LLCs have the charging order lien protection as well.
 However, US courts consistently break through the protection afforded by US LLC statutes.
 Not in Nevis.

 How does this help in US court?
 Additional amendments made in 2015 to Nevis LLC statutes can be very beneficial to defend assets held therein from attacks in US courts.
 The 2015 amendment to the Nevis LLC statutes possess verbiage protecting members who have charging order liens on their interest in the company.
-That member’s interest may be obtained by the other LLC members who do not have liens on their membership.
-For example, let’s suppose a company is owned by a husband, wife and two children.
+Other LLC members, who do not have liens on their membership, can obtain that member’s interest.
+For example, let’s suppose a husband, wife and two children own a company.
 The father gets a judgment against himself and his interest in the LLC obtains a charging order.
 The wife or children can obtain his interest in the LLC free from the charging order.
 Alternatively, he can redeem his own interest in the LLC with other assets, including assets that are exempt from judgment creditors.

 In addition, the new statutes provide that even if a member has a charging order, he can still contribute additional capital.
 Plus, if there are two or more members, the member that is free to make distributions may do so without the need to make distributions to the charged member that would result in seizure of that portion of the distribution.